 Josef Maly, 3E Praha Engineering

-Prague-based 3E Praha Engineering was licensed to organize both projects in the Czech and Slovak Republic.
+Prague-based 3E Praha Engineering was licensed to organise both projects in the Czech and Slovak Republic.

 ‘The Land Rover 4x4 in Schools Technology Challenge’ was to build a radio controlled four-wheel drive vehicle to set specifications that will successfully navigate and complete obstacles on an off-road test track that is just as demanding as the real thing, and emulates the capabilities of a full size 4x4 vehicle.
 Each team entered the vehicle into a Regional Final to compete for a place at their country’s National Final.
 The National Champions from each country were then invited to the Land Rover 4x4 in Schools World Finals.
 The global final was held in July in Coventry, and was won by Womba Warriors, from Australia.